-- i) A competition emcee will announce each team before the start of their attempt - ii) Each cube will have two separate runs as dictated by the problem statement during which they will process the challenge input and generate product.
-Student teams will be given a set amount of time between runs to make any necessary modifications to their cube. - iii) Both attempts will be considered in scoring. - iv) In the event that one team fails to show up in the arena, or their cube fails during startup, the opposing team will perform a solo run.
-A failure during startup is considered a use of one of the team's two runs.
+- i) Each cube will have two separate runs as dictated by the problem statement during which they will process the challenge input and generate product.
+Student teams will be given a set amount of time between runs to make any necessary modifications to their cube. - ii) Both attempts will be considered in scoring. - iii) If one team fails to show up in the arena, or their cube fails during startup, this run is forfeited, and no points will be awarded.